UTSAVS26/PySnippets/pysnippets/Strings/String Matching Algorithms/Algorithms.md

 ## Introduction
 String matching is a fundamental problem in computer science, where the goal is to find the occurrence of a pattern string within a larger text string.
 Efficient string matching algorithms are crucial in various applications, including text editors, search engines, DNA sequence analysis, and data compression.

-This document covers two popular string matching algorithms: the Naive Approach and the Knuth-Morris-Pratt (KMP) Algorithm.
+This document covers four popular string matching algorithms: the Naive Approach, the Knuth-Morris-Pratt (KMP) Algorithm, the Boyer-Moore Algorithm, and the Finite Automata Method.

 ## Key Concepts